 CoQ10 plays a crucial role in energy production inside the mitochondria.
-As people age, production of CoQ10 decreases.
+As men and women people age, production of CoQ10 decreases.
 CoQ10 levels are highest during the first 20 years of life, after which, they begin to decline.

-For this reason, an older woman’s eggs are less efficient at producing energy.
+For this reason, an older women’s eggs become are less efficient at producing energy with age.

 Myth 2: CoQ10 only helps female fertility.